‘Brink of war’: Hezbollah-Israel trade further strikes across border

 Drone strike kills three Hezbollah members

-Separately, three members of Hezbollah were killed in a targeted strike on a vehicle in the town of Ghandouriyeh in southern Lebanon, sources familiar with the group’s operations told Reuters news agency.
+Earlier on Tuesday, three members of Hezbollah were killed in a targeted strike on a vehicle in the town of Ghandouriyeh in southern Lebanon, sources familiar with the group’s operations told Reuters news agency.

-The vehicle was hit by an “apparent Israeli drone strike”و reports Al Jazeera’s Zeina Khodr from the Lebanese border town Tyre.
+The vehicle was hit by an “apparent Israeli drone strike” reports Al Jazeera’s Zeina Khodr from the Lebanese border town Tyre.
 The identity of those killed was not clear at the time of writing.

 “Ghandouriyeh is outside the battleground, which is the 120km (75 miles) border between Lebanon and Israel, 4 to 5km [2.5 to 3 miles] on each side.
 This strike is 10km [6.2 miles] deep inside Lebanon, not far from where Hezbollah commander al-Tawil was killed,” she said.